 Our doctors use external beam radiation therapy, stereotactic body radiation therapy, or brachytherapy to manage cervical cancer.

 External beam radiation therapy is delivered from outside the body to the tumor using a machine called a linear accelerator.
 This machine rotates around you during therapy, delivering radiation to the tumor from different directions, while minimizing the radiation exposure in nearby healthy tissue.

-At NYU Langone, our radiation oncologists use a variety of technologies to deliver highly targeted radiation therapy, tailored to the size, shape, and location of the tumor.
-For example, they often use an approach called intensity modulated radiation therapy, which allows them to break up the radiation beams into many smaller doses of different strengths, or “minibeams,” so they can precisely target the cancer.
+At Perlmutter Cancer Center, our radiation oncologists use a variety of technologies to deliver highly targeted radiation therapy, tailored to the size, shape, and location of the tumor.
+For example, they often use an approach called intensity modulated radiation therapy, which allows them to break up the radiation beams into many smaller doses of different strengths, called “minibeams,” so they can precisely target the cancer.

 Some forms of external beam radiation therapy require that the linear accelerator start and stop for treatment adjustments.
 But at NYU Langone, doctors can offer a technology called volumetric modulated arc therapy, in which the machine moves around you in one or several nonstop, 360-degree rotations.
 This approach lets doctors adjust the angle and intensity of the radiation beams as they are delivered.
 And because this therapy proceeds without interruption, treatment sessions may be shorter than with other approaches.

 Usually, external beam radiation therapy is given once a day, five days a week, for several weeks.